Texas Tech University

 “This was a confluence of great minds thinking alike,” Camacho said.
 “I have professional connections in Mexico City and Lanfranco had similar connections in Xalapa.”

-The ensemble left for Mexico on May 14 after a sendoff concert the night before at Texas Tech's Allen Theatre.
+The ensemble left for Mexico on May 14 after a sendoff concert the night before at Texas Tech’s Charles E. Maedgen, Jr. Theatre in the Theatre & Dance Complex.
 Texas Tech President Lawrence Schovanec was in attendance and offered a few remarks before the performance.

 “A world-class education is more fully realized when you have the opportunity to engage in this kind of international experience,” Schovanec said.
 “This trip will give students a cultural enrichment that’s increasingly important in a globally connected world.”